janahmedprg/Senior-Design-CapitalOne/README.md

 ## Background

 ### ML Model
-We decided to choose the
+I decided to choose the
-[Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) from Kaggle in order to train our model.
-The relevant columns for our model are
+[Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) from Kaggle in order to train my model.
+The relevant columns for my model are
 - `'cc_num'`: Credit card number used for the transaction.
 - `'amt'`: Amount of the transaction.